• Skip to primary navigation

 Instructions

-• Lightly roast all the chopped nuts for 3-4 minutes on medium flame.
+- Lightly roast all the chopped nuts for 2-3 minutes on medium flame in a pan.1 and ½ Cups Mixed Nuts

-• Invert the mixture in a parchment or foil lined mini square/rectangle pan.
-Press using a spatula or spoon to set the mixture covering whole pan.
-Garnish with a few chunks of nuts (optional).
+- Invert the mixture in a parchment or foil lined 8x8 inches square pan or a rectangular bread baking pan (if you want to half the recipe and make 4-5 bars).
+Press the mixture using a spatula/back of a spoon or with your hands to set the mixture, covering whole pan.
+Garnish with a few chunks of nuts like- almond, cashews and pistachio halves or walnuts etc. (optional but pretty!).

-• Cover the pan and allow to set in the refrigerator for 2 hours minimum.
+- Cover the pan using a plastic wrap and allow to set in the refrigerator for 2 hours minimum.
 QUICK TIP: To speed up this process freeze the bars for 30 minutes.

 My dates just end up as one big clump when grinding, do you mix them together with the nuts by hand?